webqit/webflo/README.md

 #### Server-Side: API and Page Responses

-On the server, jsonfyable response effectively becomes a *JSON API response*!
+On the server, jsonfyable responses effectively become a *JSON API response*!
 (So, we get an API backend this way by default.)

 ```js
 /**